albbaous/GWAS_phenotype/README.md

 **Explanation of the Parameters:**

--`data`: Your dataset with missing values.
+- `data`: Your dataset with missing values.

 - `method`: The imputation method used (in this case, pmm stands for predictive mean matching).